-As you just read, it saves your users some time, but there's another feature that creation of a calendar default offers users.
-If you have a default calendar in place, you and your users can instantly convert any regular table report into a calendar.
-When a calendar default exists for a table, a table report's More menu features the option to view that report as a calendar.
+If you have a default calendar in place, you and your users can instantly show any regular table report as a calendar.
+When a calendar default exists for a table, use the More > View as a calendar option to view that report as a calendar.

 Choose a table from the Table bar, click SETTINGS on the Page bar, then click Reports & charts.